mnist91/origin/README.md

 Most argument defaults of `origin` functions can be set via `options()`.
 This is especially usefull when using the RStudio Addins.

-  - `origin.pkgs`: which packages to check for functions used in the code
+  - `origin.pkgs`: which packages to check for functions used in the code (see **Cpnsidered Packages**).
-  - `origin.ask_before_applying_changes`: whether changes should be applied immediately or the user must approve them first
+  - `origin.ask_before_applying_changes`: whether changes should be applied immediately or the user must approve them first.
-  - `origin.use_markers_for_logging`: whether to use the Markers tab in RStudio
-  - `origin.color_added_package`: hex code highlighting insertions
-  - `origin.color_missed_function`: hex code highlighting potential missings
-  - `origin.color_special_function`: hex code highlighting special functions (see discussion)
   - `origin.overwrite = TRUE`: actually insert `pkg::` into the code.
 Otherwise, logging shows only what *would* happen.
-Note that `ask_before_applying_changes` still allows to keep control over your code before origin changes anything.
+Note that `ask_before_applying_changes` still allows to keep control over your code before `origin` changes anything.
-  - `origin.ignore_comments = TRUE`: should comments be ignored
   - `origin.check_conflicts = TRUE`: should `origin` check for potential
   namespace conflicts, i.e. a used function is defined in more than one considered package.
 User input is required to solve the issue.
   Strongly encouraged to be set to `TRUE`.
+  - `origin.add_base_packages = FALSE`: should base packages also be added e.g., `base::sum()`.
   - `origin.check_base_conflicts = TRUE`: Should origin also check for conflicts with base R functions.
-  - `origin.add_base_packages = FALSE`: should base packages also added e.g., `base::sum()`
   - `origin.excluded_functions = list()`: a list of functions to exclude from checking.
 See details.
+  - `origin.ignore_comments = TRUE`: should comments be ignored.
   - `origin.verbose = TRUE`: some sort of logging is performed, either in the console or via the markers tab in RStudio.
+  - `origin.use_markers_for_logging`: whether to use the Markers tab in RStudio.
+  - `origin.color_added_package`: hex code highlighting insertions.
+  - `origin.color_missed_function`: hex code highlighting potential missings.
+  - `origin.color_special_function`: hex code highlighting special functions (see discussion).

 ### Considered Packages